nuttolum/LibreOnWindows/README.md

 `pip install (module)`

-and try again. eventually it will work.
+and try again.

+however, once you get to "jinja2" you need a specific version. type

+`pip install jinja2==3.0.3`

+for it to work. continue the process after this.

 you will know it worked when it starts downloading languages.